Miscellaneous - FAQ

 - What should my child pack for camp?

 - My child is going to camp for several weeks.
-Will he / she be able to wash her clothes?
+Will they be able to wash their clothes?

 For your peace of mind, we even have a camp bank that students may use for safekeeping.
 This system keeps students' funds safe as well as helps them learn to budget.

 While we do indeed have three summer camps in Marbella, each camp is quite different and caters to a different age range.
-The Marbella Alemán camp welcomes students ages 5 through 13, the Marbella Alborán camp welcomes students 13 through 18 and the Marbella Albergue camp welcomes students 16 through 18.
-Marbella Alemán and Marbella Alborán are actually located outside of the city, respectively 12 and 8 kilometers from Marbella.
-The Albergue camp, which is for older campers, is the only camp located in the center of Marbella.
+The Marbella Elviria camp welcomes students ages 5 to 13, the Marbella Las Chapas camp welcomes students 12 to 17, and the Marbella Centro camp welcomes students 14 to 18.
+Marbella Elviria and Marbella Las Chapas are actually located outside of the city, 12 and 8 kilometers (7.5 and 5 miles) from Marbella, respectively.
+The Marbella Centro camp, which is for older campers, is the only camp located in the center of Marbella.

 The key difference between our summer camps and our junior programs is that our summer camps mix international and Spanish students, while the junior programs are designed for international students only.
 Additionally, the junior programs are for older campers (ages 14-18).